 “Together, we hope this suite of solutions from science will break down the barriers between us, and shift focus to dealing with specific virus hotspots so we can get the economy back on track.

-“We can only defeat this virus as Team Australia with the best Australian science, working alongside industry, government, research and the Australian community.”
+“We can only defeat this virus as Team Australia with the best Australian science, working alongside industry, government, research, and the Australian community.”

-Dr. Debbie Eagles is Deputy Director of ACDP, which has been working on both understanding the virus and testing a potential vaccine.
+Dr. Debbie Eagles is the Deputy Director of ACDP, which has been working on both understanding the virus and testing a potential vaccine.

 “Our results show that SARS-CoV-2 can remain infectious on surfaces for long periods of time, reinforcing the need for good practices such as regular handwashing and cleaning surfaces,” Dr. Eagles said.

 “At 20 degrees Celsius, which is about room temperature, we found that the virus was extremely robust, surviving for 28 days on smooth surfaces such as glass found on mobile phone screens and plastic banknotes.

 “For context, similar experiments for Influenza A have found that it survived on surfaces for 17 days, which highlights just how resilient SARS-CoV-2 is.”

 The research involved drying virus in an artificial mucus on different surfaces, at concentrations similar to those reported in samples from infected patients and then re-isolating the virus over a month.

 Further experiments were carried out at 30 and 40 degrees Celsius (86 and 104 degrees Fahrenheit), with survival times decreasing as the temperature increased.